cgutierrez21/Monkey_Library/README.md

 ``` bash
 g++ main.cpp -o book_database -lsqlite3
 ```
 - Or use an IDE.
-Projject was started and run through CLion.
+Project was started and run through CLion.

 ## Usage
 When running, there are on-screen instructions to interact with the book database.
 Use commands to add new books, and view the list of books.
 Other features will be added at a later time.